RecruitAbility scheme: A guide for applicants

 Meet minimum requirements

-If you choose to opt into RecruitAbility you will be progressed to the next stage in the assessment process if you:
+- If you choose to opt into RecruitAbility you will be progressed to the next stage in the assessment

 - meet the minimum requirements of the role, and